Did you know that the bat caves in Texas are a major tourist attraction of the state?

 The bats in Texas are diverse, and live in many different habitats.

-It is common to find bat colonies in caves and caverns in the state.
+It is very common to find bat colonies in caves and caverns throughout the Lone Star State.

 If you are lucky, you can see bats flying out and heading up into the night sky during a visit to the bat caves.